MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 Note that if you match more entities in the future these three numbers will present the total numbers of matched records, unmatched records, and customers across all your matchings taken together.
 When creating more matches, you can always view those numbers for a specific match by looking at this match's row within the **Description** section.

-**Second**, you can select the following button within the **Description** section in order to iew all your match pair records.
+**Second**, you can click the following button within the **Description** section in order to view the records for that specific match pair as shown below.

 []

 This page presents all your match pair records.
-It is recommended to go through a part of it in order to validate that records were matched according to your expectations.
+It also includes the **Scores** field which states how likely it is that this record was indeed matched accurately (can also be thought of a kind of confidence score).
+It is recommended to go through at least a part of it in order to validate that records were matched according to your expectations.

 []